dbt-labs/docs.getdbt.com/website/docs/faqs/Project/why-version-2.md

 Once upon a time, the structure of these `.yml` files was very different (s/o to anyone who was using dbt back then!).
 Adding `version: 2` allowed us to make this structure more extensible.

-Currently this config is not required for resource yml files.
-If specified, `version: 2` is the only supported version.
-While we don't anticipate updating yml files to `version: 3` any time soon, if we need to introduce a new structure for these files, we'll be able to do this more easily with this config.
+Resource yml files do not currently require this config.
+We only support `version: 2` if it's specified.
+Although we do not expect to update yml files to `version: 3` soon, having this config will make it easier for us to introduce new structures in the future

 </VersionBlock>